trentgill/f7disco/README.md

 # Roadmap

 - usart to accept strings from minicom
+	- once doing string entry, need to move screen refresh to timer
+		> otherwise it will be called from uart interrupt!
 - wrLib integration: osc / gate arrangement
 - lua vm running on board
 - lua interpreter running